bvmensvoort/sketch-last-updated/README.md

 <br>

 # Releases
+## current
+- Supports artboard title: `[artboard-title]`
+- The document is no longer marked as changed after saving

 ## v1.2.0
 - Marks document as changed on document change instead of selection change (finally).
 This will prevent unnecessary saves and might be a bit faster.
 - Add [size-bytes] and [autosaved] to possible placeholders